 1/2 small onion, sliced

 Take the steak and dust the steak in the flour.

-In a moderately heated skillet melt 1 tablespoon of butter.
+In a moderately heated frypan melt 1 tablespoon of butter.
 Add the steak and cook flipping regularly until lightly browned.

-Remove the steak from the skillet and rest.
+Remove the steak from the frypan and rest.
 Add the additional 2 tablespoons of butter and melt.

 Add the sliced onion and cook until starting to go transparent then add the garlic and sliced mushrooms.
 Cook until the mushroom is softened.

-Add the wine and thyme and bring to a simmer before adding the steaks back to the skillet.
-Immediately move the skillet to a camp oven or similar set at about 125 degrees F (45 degrees C).
+Add the wine and thyme and bring to a simmer before adding the steaks back to the frypan.
+Immediately move the frypan to a camp oven or similar set at about 125 degrees F (45 degrees C).

 Leave the steak to simmer until cooked to your preferred doneness.
 As the camp oven is at allow temperature this may take up to an hour.